Program Focus: American Heritage

-Programs for Grant Consideration
+Projects for Grant Consideration

-- The foundation supports preservation and/or acquisition of high style, classic, handcrafted furniture from the 18th and 19th centuries as well as supporting their placement with charitable and educational institutions, and/or the US government.
+Preservation and/or acquisition of high style, classic, handcrafted furniture from the 18th and 19th centuries as well as supporting their placement with charitable and educational institutions, and/or the US government.

-The foundation provides career development support for curatorial and conservation internships within major institutions and universities.
+Career development support for curatorial and conservation internships within major institutions and universities.

-The foundation supports restoration projects for heritage buildings and cultural landscapes that are listed or eligible for listing in the National Register of historic places.
+Restoration projects for heritage buildings and cultural landscapes that are listed or eligible for listing in the National Register of historic places.